Nelson's Logical Diagrams: Who was Leonard Nelson? This section is based on a similar discussion in .

-A fascinating if neglected figure, Nelson upheld a minority tradition within post-Kantian German philosophy: Nelson saw himself as a posthumous disciple of another neglected German philosopher, Jakob Friedrich Fries (1773--1843).
+A fascinating if neglected figure, Leonard Nelson (1882--1927) upheld a minority tradition within post-Kantian German philosophy: Nelson saw himself as a posthumous disciple of another neglected German philosopher, Jakob Friedrich Fries (1773--1843).
 Almost alone amongst Kant's nineteenth-century interpreters, Fries stressed the methodological aspects of Kant's work over its metaphysical implications.
 Fries's influence faded fast after his death, and his work was little known when Nelson encountered it as a student.
 Nelson made it his life's work to remedy this oversight.
 Initially, this focus may have imperilled Nelson's own career: he secured a position at G\"ottingen only with the intervention of the mathematician David Hilbert, and over the objections of Edmund Husserl and other members of the philosophy faculty \cite[p.~122]{Reid70}.
 Nelson's early death limited his direct influence---and frustratingly prevented what might have been a fruitful interaction with the pioneers of analytic philosophy.
-However, Nelson had a profound effect on his immediate circle amongst whom his posthumous influence was enduring. \footnote{This paragraph is based on a similar discussion in \cite[p.~455]{Aberdein17d}.} Nelson was a prolific author across a range of philosophical topics, from metaphysics to the philosophy of law, although his chief focus was the methodology of philosophical reasoning itself.
+However, Nelson had a profound effect on his immediate circle amongst whom his posthumous influence was enduring.
+Nelson was a prolific author across a range of philosophical topics, from metaphysics to the philosophy of law, but his chief focus was the methodology of philosophical reasoning itself.
 Although some of his major works have been translated into English \cite{Nelson49,Nelson56}, this project was abandoned before completion.
-More recently, a collection of his lectures which had been omitted from his collected works has been published in German and English translation \cite{Nelson11,Nelson16}.
+More recently, a series of lectures which had been omitted from Nelson's collected works has been published in German and English translation \cite{Nelson11,Nelson16}.
 These lectures on ``Typische Denkfehler in der Philosophie'', or ``Typical Errors of Thinking in Philosophy'', were delivered at G\"ottingen in 1921.
+As we shall see, Nelson's contribution to logical geometry began with earlier work, but it is perhaps most fully developed in these lectures.